crafttheweb/thelastpickle/_drafts/removing-a-disk.md

 1. Make sure there is enough disk space on the target disk for all the data on the `old-dir`.

-2. 1st `rsync`
+2. First `rsync`

         sudo rsync -azvP --delete-before <old-dir>/data/ <tmp-dir>

-    **Explanations**
-    First `rsync` to `tmp-dir` from `old-dir`.
+    **Explanations**: First `rsync` to `tmp-dir` from `old-dir`.
 This can be run in parallel in all the nodes though.
     Options in use are
     * `-a`: Preserves permissions, owner, group...
     * `-z`: Compress data for transfer.
     * `-v`: Gives detailed informations (Verbose)
     * `-p`: Shows progress.
     * `--delete-before`: Removes any existing file in the destination folder that is not present in the source folder.
-    Bandwidth used by `rsync` is tunable using the `--bwlimit` options, see the [man page](http://linux.die.net/man/1/rsync) for more information.
+    * Bandwidth used by `rsync` is tunable using the `--bwlimit` options, see the [man page](http://linux.die.net/man/1/rsync) for more information.
 A good starting value could be the `stream_throughput_outbound_megabits_per_sec` value.
 Depending on the network, the bandwidth available and the needs, it is possible to stop the command, tune the `--bwlimit` and restart `rsync`.

-    **Example**
-    This takes about 10 hours in our example as we are moving the same dataset as in the 'natural' way of doing this described above.
+    **Example**: This takes about 10 hours in our example as we are moving the same dataset as in the 'natural' way of doing this described above.
 The difference is we can run this in parallel on all the nodes as we can control bandwidth and there is no need for any node to be down.

 3. When first sync finishes, disable compaction and stop compaction to avoid files to be compacted and so transferring the same data again and again.